-Mr. Graham, age 67, has served as Chairman of the Board of the Company since September 1993 and Chief Executive Officer of the Company since May 1991.
+Mr. Graham, age 68, has served as Chairman of the Board of the Company since September 1993 and as Chief Executive Officer of the Company since May 1991.
 Mr. Graham served as President of the Company between May 1991 and September 1993.
-He also was Publisher of The Washington Post for 21 years, a position he held between 1979 and 2000.
+He also was Publisher of The Washington Post newspaper, for 21 years, a position he held between 1979 and 2000.
 Mr. Graham has been a Director of the Company since 1974 and is Chairman of the Executive Committee and a member of the Finance Committee of the Board.
-By virtue of his ownership of 60.1% of the outstanding Class A Stock of the Company and his right to control the vote as a trustee of certain family trusts of an additional 26.5% of such stock, Mr. Graham effectively votes a total of 86.6% of the Class A shares.
+By virtue of his ownership of 62.7% of the outstanding Class A Stock of the Company and his right to control the vote as a trustee of certain family trusts of an additional 27.7% of such stock, Mr. Graham effectively votes a total of 90.4% of the Class A shares.
 Mr. Graham has been a Director of Facebook, Inc. since December 2008, where he is Chairman of the Governance Committee and serves on the Compensation Committee.
 Mr. Graham is a Trustee of the Federal City Council, the College Success Foundation, the Philip L. Graham Fund, the Summit Fund of Washington and KIPP-DC.
-He serves as Chairman of the Board of the DC College Access Program.
-As a result of his substantial and long-standing shareholdings in the Company and his tenure in various executive roles at the Company, Mr. Graham provides a unique perspective to the Board about the strategic and operational opportunities and challenges, economic and industry trends, and competitive and financial positioning of the Company and its businesses, as well as the Company's historic role in journalistic enterprise and the promotion of the core values of freedom of the press and journalistic integrity.
-Mr. Graham is an uncle of the Publisher of The Washington Post and Chief Executive of Washington Post Media, Katharine Weymouth, who also serves as a member of the Board.
+He serves as Chairman of the Board and as a Director of the DC College Access Program and is a Co-Founder of TheDream.US.
+As a result of his substantial and long-standing shareholdings in the Company and his tenure in various executive roles at the Company, Mr. Graham provides a unique perspective to the Board about the strategic and operational opportunities and challenges, economic and industry trends, and competitive and financial positioning of the Company and its businesses.
+Mr. Graham is an uncle of Katharine Weymouth, who also serves as a member of the Board.